rubyworks/tapout/TAP-YJ.md

 # TAP-Y/J Format

-PLEASE NOTE: Theoffical specification is moving to the wiki.
-This document may not be fully uptodate.

 TAP-Y and TAP-J are test streams.
 They are essentially the same except for the underlying format used, which are YAML and JSON repsectively.